The Northern Lights

 Our Northern Lights Promise

-Since 2014, we have promised our guests a free voyage if Norway’s Northern Lights don’t occur on our voyages of 11 days or more between fall and spring.
+Since 2014, we have promised our guests a free voyage if Norway’s Northern Lights don’t occur on our voyages of 11 days or more between autumn and spring.

-This year, we even extended our promise, starting it from September 20 instead of October, and continuing it until the end of March.
+We've even extended our promise, starting it from 20 September instead of October, and continuing it until the end of March.

 Voices of the Lights